L4D15/retro-dark-theme/README.md

-# Minimal Dark Theme
+# Retro Dark Theme

-Dark theme for FoundryVTT.
+Dark theme with retro terminal vibes for FoundryVTT.
 Should work with any system only styling Foundry windows.

 ![Screenshot](screenshot.png)